 Gorski-Cenaps Relapse Prevention Model

-Within his model he states the following nine steps to be imperative in developing a CENAPS model of relapse prevention or a Gorski relapse prevention plan:
+Within his model, he states the following nine steps to be imperative in developing a CENAPS model of relapse prevention or a Gorski relapse prevention plan:

-- Self-regulation: Physical, psychological, and social stabilization
+- Self-regulation: Physical, psychological, and social stabilization.

-- Integration: Completing a self-assessment
+- Integration: Completing a self-assessment.

-- Coping skills: Managing these warning signs effectively
+- Coping skills: Managing these warning signs effectively.

-- Change: Reviewing the recovery plan
+- Change: Review the recovery plan.

-- Awareness: this is through practice and consistency
+- Awareness: this is through practice and consistency.

-- Support: The involvement of significant others
+- Support: The involvement of significant others.

-- Maintenance: A comprehensive follow-up plan
+- Maintenance: A comprehensive follow-up plan.

-Marlatt’s Model of RP
+Marlatt’s Model of Relapse Prevention

 Dr. Gordon Alan Marlatt, a University of Washington Psychology professor, founded this relapse model centered around high-risk situations.